racker/Hedwig/README.md

 Now browse to http://localhost:4000

-For installing hedwig library inside any other project, For e.g - Minerva, we need to run command `npm pack`. this command creates  `hedwig-monitoring-library-1.0.0.tgz` file. now we need to upload this file to release section in Hedwig github repository. once it is published as a release, we then copy the URL link by right click on the file and paste the same into package.json file of the project where it needs to be used.
+For installing hedwig library inside any other project, For e.g - Minerva, we need to run command `npm pack` inside Hedwig.
+This command creates `hedwig-monitoring-library-1.0.0.tgz` file.
+Now we need to attach this file to release section in Hedwig github repository to make a release.
+Once it got published as a release, we then copy the URL link by right click on the `tgz` file and paste the same into package.json file of the project where it needs to be used, e.g: Minerva.

-for e.g: if we want to use the same in Minerva project then the package would be added like : `"hedwig-monitoring-library": "https://github.com/racker/Hedwig/releases/download/0.0.6/hedwig-monitoring-library-1.0.0.tgz"`
+for e.g: if we want to use the same in Minerva project then the package file should look like : `"hedwig-monitoring-library": "https://github.com/racker/Hedwig/releases/download/0.0.6/hedwig-monitoring-library-1.0.0.tgz"`

 ## Testing